saichandu415/AMP-Ecommerce-Apsara/ExpressJS based API/README.md

-# Codelab: Advanced interactivity in AMP
+# Node based ExpressJS API to interact with Alibaba Cloud ApsaraDB for MongoDB

-A codelab for learning how to use data binding and expressions to build rich interactive AMP pages.
+This API is created based on ExpressJS API to retrieve data from Alibaba Cloud ApsaraDB for MongoDB